Oregon Attorney Answers Frequently Asked Questions about

 Disclaimer: This is generalized legal advice only.
 The statutes and laws change from time to time and this website may not always be updated regularly to reflect legal changes.
-Additionally, this information is not a substitute to individual legal advice on how to expunge your Oregon criminal record.
-Caveat: This page has NOT been fully updated for new changes in the law for 2010.
+Additionally, this information is not a substitute for individual legal advice on how to expunge your Oregon criminal record.
+Caveat: This page has NOT been fully updated for new changes in the law since 2010.

 What statute Governs Expungements?
 ORS 137.255.
 “Order setting aside conviction or record of arrest; fees; prerequisites; limitations.”

 How Much will it Cost Me to Retain Attorney, Jennie Clark, to help me expunge my record?